AmanTank187/blogger/README.md

 - I started to use branches here for development.
 Quick tip is to use `git checkout -b user-articles-association` as it creates the new branch and checksout to it at the same time.

+- I added the association between users and articles.
+First created a migration file for adding a column to articles called user_id that was a int.
+Then to establish the connection between the two models i had to add `belongs_to :user` in the article.rb model file and added `has_many :articles` to the user.rb model file.
+To ensure my development server did not crash when i wanted to access it, i hard coded the articles create function to give each article a user and the already existing articles had to be given a user.
+This is a short fix until authentication is implemented.

 - Ruby version

 - System dependencies